glbala87/ELLA_tool/README.md

 PostgreSQL needs to be running.
 To use a different user/db than the default, you may set the DB_URL environment variable.

-#### Docker

-**To start development env with Docker, run `docker-compose up`**

-The Dockerfile will read the current `gulpfile.js` and `requirements.txt` and spawn an environment that satisfies these requirements.
-All Python requirements are installed globally, no virtualenv needed since we're already in an isolated container.
-Node things are installed to `/dist/node_modules`, gulp is installed both there and globally.

 ## Production

+There's no proper production solution yet.
 Currently the production files are checked into `src/webui/prod`.
 They are served by the API when running without the `--dev` option.